 In the finale, Madoka.
 She sacrifices all semblance of her own identity to change the Magical Girl system.
 She creates a new world where suffering runs just as rampant as ever, acknowledging good cannot exist without evil.
 And why?
 Because, by God, Magical Girls deserve to die happily anyway, and she's willing to become the embodiment of hope itself in such a despair-filled world.

-Smoker from One Piece: He seems to realize how many marines, especially the higher ups, are corrupt and follows his own idea of justice instead of the absolute justice that is proposed by the most higher ups.
+Smoker from One Piece is a Lawful Neutral one: He seems to realize how many marines, especially the higher ups, are corrupt and follows his own idea of justice instead of the absolute justice that is proposed by the most higher ups.
 Yet, despite being constantly screwed over by his own bosses and his allies, he keeps being a marine and hunts pirates.
 He's a example of the second type.

 In Hayate the Combat Butler, Hayate and Hinagiku both qualify.
 Hayate is seen to be extremely cynical due to his horrid childhood, especially in the manga, but simply can't help but help people he sees in need.
 Mostly.
 If he's particularly annoyed with someone (ex: The SC Rangers, Fumi) he will try to avoid getting involved with them but after getting roped into it anyway he always does his best to actually help out.
 Hinagiku is in a similar position, as past experience has also left her quite cynical to the point where she's more likely to snark at a villain's motives than actually be surprised.
 Nevertheless, she is a steadfast Ally of Justice (with a legendary sword or two to prove it) who will leap into action to protect others.
 Both also have a shared trait of helping others even when it would be a detriment to themselves.